-Additional vaccines may be recommended depending on maternal health history.
+Additional vaccines may be recommended depending on maternal vaccination and health history.

 If women with Rh-negative blood have an infant with Rh-positive blood but are not sensitized, they should be given Rho(D) immune globulin 300 mcg IM within 72 hours of delivery to prevent sensitization Prevention Erythroblastosis fetalis is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal red blood cells.... read more .

 Milk accumulation may cause painful breast engorgement during early lactation.

 For women who are going to breastfeed, the following are recommended until milk production adjusts to the infant's needs: